- Light: Full sun

 A great garden tomato, this variety is especially popular in Texas, where it made its debut at the 2004 and 2005 San Antonio Stock Show and Rodeo.
 Amelia is a hybrid with outstanding disease resistance and resistance to cracking.
 High-yielding vines bear tomatoes prized for their flavor.
 Because it makes a nice, neat plant, Amelia is cooperative in containers, too.
 One of the few tomatoes resistant to spotted wilt virus, it is popular not only in Texas, but throughout the Southeast.

 These big tomatoes are the size expected from a home garden.
 Amelia produces a lot of tomatoes (20 to 30 pounds per plant) over about a month’s harvest time in our Alabama test garden, where the growing conditions are excellent.
-Resistant to verticillium wilt (V and V1), fusarium wilt races 1, 2, and 3 (F1, 2, 3), nematodes (N), stemphyllium (ST), tomato spotted wilt (TSW), and spotted wilt virus (SW).
+Resistant to verticillium wilt (V and V1), fusarium wilt races 1, 2, and 3 (F1, 2, 3), nematodes (N), stemphyllium (ST), and tomato spotted wilt virus (TSWV).